GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#ssh}
 ## Secure Shell (SSH)

-SSH or Secure Shell is a means to access remote computers using a text based terminal interface.
+SSH is a technology that enables accessing remote computers using a text based terminal interface.
 It comes build in with Linux, but requires additional software to use it from Windows computers.

 {#sentinel}